allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 [Louis Gerbarg](https://twitter.com/lgerbarg) mentioned the concept of dyld closure at [WWDC 2017](https://developer.apple.com/videos/play/wwdc2017/413/).
 Dyld closure contains all the informations needed to launch an app.
-Dyld closures can be cached, so the dyld can save a&nbsp;lot of time just restoring them.
+Dyld closures can be cached, so dyld can save a&nbsp;lot of time just restoring them.

 [Dyld sources](https://opensource.apple.com/source/dyld/) contain
 `dyld_closure_util` – a&nbsp;tool that can be used to create and dump dyld closures.
-It looks like Apple open source can rarely be compiled on non-Apple-internal system, because it has a&nbsp;lot of Apple private dependencies (e.g. `Bom/Bom.h` and more...).
+It looks like Apple open source can rarely be compiled on a&nbsp;non-Apple-internal system, because it has a&nbsp;lot of Apple private dependencies (e.g. `Bom/Bom.h` and more...).
 I&nbsp;was lucky – `dyld_closure_util` could be compiled with just a&nbsp;couple of simple modifications.

-I created a&nbsp;macOS app just to check the dyld3 in action.
+I created a&nbsp;macOS app just to check dyld3 in action.
 The `TestMacApp.app` contained 20 frameworks, 1000 ObjC classes and about 1000~10000 methods each.
 I&nbsp;tried to create a&nbsp;dyld closure for the app, its JSON representation was pretty long - hundreds of thousands lines:

 ```bash
 $ dyld_closure_util -create_closure ~/tmp/TestMacApp.app/Contents/MacOS/TestMacApp | wc -l